What Ancient Star Map Was Found: The Lost Hipparchus Catalog

 ---

-**160+ palimpsests** await scanning at **St. Catherine's Monastery**.
-Already found: unknown Greek medical texts, drug recipes, surgical guides.
+**160+ palimpsests** await scanning at **St. Catherine's Monastery**, potentially containing more lost scientific treasures.
+Recent discoveries include unknown Greek medical texts, pharmaceutical recipes, and detailed surgical guides that predate known medical knowledge by centuries.

 ---